 First introduced in 1959 as the top-trim name for Ford’s Fairlane line, for 1960 the Galaxie became the brand name of Ford’s full-size line on a completely redesigned car.
 1964 was the fourth and final year of this body style.
 Interior trim was altered, and the exterior featured a more sculpted look which was actually designed to make the car more aerodynamic for NASCAR.
 The formal-roof “boxtop” style was no longer available, and all non-wagon models now featured the “fastback” roof design that was the runaway best-seller in 1963.
 The base 300 was replaced by a line of Custom and Custom 500 models.
 The 289 continued as the base V8 while buyers could select the optional 300 horsepower 390 cubic inch big block the example featured here carries.
 Federal regulations now required lap-style safety belts for both front outboard occupants.
 Engineers moved the ignition switch from the left side of the steering column to the right, but otherwise, the attractive instrument panel remained unchanged from the prior model year.
 The 1964 XL two-door hardtop became the best seller of any XL produced in any year.

 This eight-minute video we found on the Musicom Productions YouTube channel provides a thorough overview of all of the full-size Fords for 1964:

 They only make them original once, and this Galaxie 500 is a nicely preserved, well-optioned, driver quality, full-size convertible the next caretaker can simply enjoy cruising in as well as showing in any preservation class judging event.
-The new set of American Racing wheels included with sale sweetens the deal.
-Good luck with the purchase!
+The new set of American Racing wheels included with the sale sweetens the deal.

 Here’s the seller’s description: